Intrinsic alignments of galaxies in multiple projections

-Figure \ref{Fig:SNR pimax} shows the SNRs of one versus two (unfilled markers) projections and two versus three (filled) for simple (circles) and reduced (crosses) shapes and for both mass cuts $n_\star>300$ (red) and $\mathrm{log}(M_\star \\h/\mathrm{M_\odot})>10.5$ (blue).
-The figure is equivalent to the top panel of Fig. \ref{Fig:SNR} in the main text, with the only difference being that here $w_{g+}$ was calculated using a $\Pi_{\mathrm{max}}$ of $102.5\mathrm{Mpc}/h$.
-Comparing Figure \ref{Fig:SNR pimax} to the top panel of Figure \ref{Fig:SNR}, we can see that a larger $\Pi_{\mathrm{max}}$ results in much lower SNRs for $w_{g+}$ because of the noisier data vector.
-Looking at both Figure \ref{Fig:SNR pimax} and Table \ref{table:SNR pimax}, we see that the rest of the conclusions from the main text remain valid: adding a second projection has a larger gain than the third, although each projection added increases the SNR; the gain in SNR is higher for reduced shapes than simple ones and the gains are comparable between the mass cuts.
-However, comparing Table \ref{table:SNR pimax} to Table \ref{table:SNR gain}, we see that the gains in SNR when adding projections are higher for a larger value of $\Pi_{\mathrm{max}}$, even though the SNRs themselves remain lower.
+Figure \ref{Fig:SNR pimax} shows the S/Ns of one versus two (unfilled markers) projections and two versus three (filled) for simple (circles) and reduced (crosses) shapes and for both mass cuts $n_\star>300$ (red) and $\mathrm{log}(M_\star h/\mathrm{M_\odot})>10.5$ (blue).
+The figure is equivalent to the top panel of Fig. \ref{Fig:SNR} in the main text, with the only difference being that here $w_\mathrm{g+}$ was calculated using a $\Pi_{\mathrm{max}}$ of $102.5\mathrm{Mpc}/h$.
+Comparing Fig. \ref{Fig:SNR pimax} to the top panel of Fig. \ref{Fig:SNR}, we can see that a larger $\Pi_{\mathrm{max}}$ results in much lower S/Ns for $w_\mathrm{g+}$ because of the noisier data vector.
+Looking at both Fig. \ref{Fig:SNR pimax} and Table \ref{table:SNR pimax}, we see that the rest of the conclusions from the main text remain valid: adding a second projection has a larger gain than the third, although each projection added increases the S/N; the gain in S/N is higher for reduced shapes than simple ones and the gains are comparable between the mass cuts.
+However, comparing Table \ref{table:SNR pimax} to Table \ref{table:SNR gain}, we see that the gains in S/N when adding projections are higher for a larger value of $\Pi_{\mathrm{max}}$, even though the S/Ns themselves remain lower.